Adkodas data analysis: Rule extraction examples from the public domain

 A few sample rules of good credit risks are:

 you have over 1K in savings AND number of credits at the bank is 1 AND how many dependents you have is 1.
+You are a foreign worker (presumably, a legal-resident situation) AND (unskilled worker resident OR number of dependents is 2)

 While the data set (and conclusions from it) may be dated, the extraction illustrates the most salient points of good and bad risks within the data.
 Because of the large number of classes -- and likely also because of the familiar problem of other information, masked out, that would also determine whether a customer is a good credit risk -- no single compact set of rules will suffice to completely quantify the creditworthiness of a single prospective customer.